 I chose my favorite combination of vegetables for this vegan fajita bowl recipe.
 But, feel free to add other vegetables or substitute vegetables you prefer.

 As a rule, I like to marinate pretty much everything overnight.
-In my opinion, marinating overnight gives the vegetable time to absorb the marinade's flavors, making them perfect for grilling without oil.
+In my opinion, marinating overnight gives the vegetable time to absorb the marinade flavors, making them perfect for grilling without oil.

-Once the three magic ingredients are mixed, pour over the raw chopped vegetables, cover them and shake it all about.
-Then, refrigerate overnight, or as long as you can wait.
+Once the three magic ingredients are blended, pour the marinade over the raw cut vegetables, cover them, and shake it all about.
+Then, refrigerate overnight or as long as you can wait.

 - Preheat the grill to 400 degrees